Katarina Elez

 /kah-tah-REE-nah EH-lez/

-Currently, I am pursuing a PhD in the Artificial Intelligence for the Sciences group at Free University of Berlin and am a member of the IMPRS-BAC doctoral program at Max Planck Institute for Molecular Genetics.
-I also hold an MSc in bioinformatics with honors from the University of Bologna.
+I am currently pursuing a PhD in the AI4Science group at the Free University of Berlin and am a member of the IMPRS-BAC doctoral program at the Max Planck Institute for Molecular Genetics.
+I hold an MSc in Bioinformatics and a BSc in Computer Science, both awarded with honors.

 news